30s and 40s High Speed

 the Canadian Railway Museum and the other in Pennsylvania at

-A further consideration is replicating the 3001 in live steam 7.5"
+A long term goal is to replicate the 3001 in live steam 7.5"

-(1:8) scale and used to haul passengers at one of the two proposed
+(1:8) scale either as a static display or used to haul passengers at